taidaesal/vulkano_tutorial/Readme.md

 ## New Uniforms

-After a couple of longer lessons, let's take a short break to refactor our normal code as well as set the stage for multiple models.
+After a couple of longer lessons, let's take a short break to refactor our normals code as well as set the stage for multiple models.

 [Normal Uniform](doc_src/section_10.md)

 ## Render System I

 We're ready now to take our first stab at making a real rendering system.
-We won't introduce any new concepts in this lesson, just wrap up what we already know in a way that lets us input models to renders as well as directional light sources.
+We won't introduce any new concepts in this lesson, just wrap up what we already know in a way that lets us input models to render as well as directional light sources.
 Think of this as a draft version of the more advanced system we'll make in a few lessons.

 [Render System](doc_src/section_11.md)